-Workers will be appointed after a satisfactory DBS disclosure and following safer recruitment procedures of the Methodist Church.
-Each worker will have an identified supervisor who will meet at regular intervals with the worker.
-A record of these meetings will be agreed and signed and the record kept.
-Each worker will be expected to undergo basic safeguarding training, within the first 6 months (agreed by Methodist Conference in 2011 –Creating Safer Space Report) of appointment.
+Volunteer Leaders will be appointed following the safer recruitment procedures of the Methodist Church and include appropriate applications, disclosures and/ or DBS checks, depending on what is appropriate to the role.
+Each volunteer will have a clear role description and an identified supervisor who will meet at regular intervals with the volunteer (including individual and group meetings).
+Each volunteer will be expected to undergo basic safeguarding training or equivalent, within the first 6 months (agreed by Methodist Conference in 2011 –Creating Safer Space Report) of appointment.
+Dependent on role, some will be asked to undergo Advanced Safeguarding Training (ie, those who work with children).
 The other training needs of each worker will be considered (e.g. food hygiene, first aid, lifting and handling, etc).

-In terms of safeguarding, any pastoral visitors and small group leaders will be supported in their role with the provision of basic safeguarding training upon appointment.
+In terms of safeguarding, those undertaking pastoral support work and/ or small group leadership will be supported in their role with the provision of basic safeguarding training upon appointment.

 5. Guidelines for working with children, young people and vulnerable adults

 The Kids Club at IGB is for children under 8 years old.
 The primary purpose of IGB Kids Club is to provide children’s activities during IGB worship.
 The club seeks to enable children to enjoy activities appropriate to their age in the context of a Christian community, and parents/carers to attend IGB worship.
 The leaders are responsible for the safety and well-being of the children during these activities.

 Parents/carers must remain on the premises at all times and will be asked to take care of their child’s toileting as needed.